Bayesian Quantum Amplitude Estimation: Background

 Even though this algorithm accomplishes the intended speed up, a large constant factor is involved; meaning that even though the uncertainty in the amplitude shrinks as fast as desired, it starts out unfavorably.
 What is more, precise measurement results are necessary for the algorithm to function as intended, making it especially susceptible to noise.

 In the same year, other authors had set forth their own alternatives, trading off rigor for practicality.
 In \cite{suzuki2020}, Suzuki and co-authors proposed a maximum likelihood approach to amplitude estimation (MLAE).
 Their strategy relies on heuristic sequences of simple Grover circuits, and infers the amplitude based on the measurement data extracted from them.

 Two heuristics are proposed: LIS and EIS; where the $m$ increase linearly and exponentially respectively.
 The authors prove lower, but not upper, bounds for the estimation error.
 The lower bound for EIS is the Heisenberg limit, whereas LIS has a worse (but still quantum-enhanced) best case performance.
 A numerical analysis shows good performance, although neither of the strategies saturates the lower bound.
+Some authors have studied the behavior of this algorithm in the presence of noise, and suggested improvements \cite{brown2020, tanaka2021, callison2023, Tanaka2022}.

 Two years later, \cite{plekhanov2022} considered reworking this maximum likelihood algorithm from another perspective, by periodically replacing chunks of Grover iterations with variational approximations in order to reduce circuit depth.
 They demonstrate interesting numerical results, despite incurring a cost overhead due to the variational circuit optimization.